mirobot/learn.mirobot.io/_docs/building-the-v2-mirobot.md

 Step eleven
 -------------

-Screw the two screws into the holes in the pen arm (panel 1) as in the picture
+Screw the two screws into the holes in the pen arm (panel 1) as in the picture.
+There's a tool included (the round cog-like piece in panel 2) which you can use to turn the screws.

 ![](/assets/docs/building-the-v2-mirobot/20.jpg)